Charles P. Stone

-Charles P. Stone (June 17, 1915 – February 6, 2012), was a career United States Army officer during the middle of the 20th century.
-After serving in World War II, in 1968 Major General Stone commanded the U.S. Army's 4th Infantry Division in Vietnam, leading his division to success during the Tet offensive.
+Charles Peter Stone (June 17, 1915 – February 6, 2012), was a career United States Army officer during the middle of the 20th century.
+After serving in World War II, in 1968 Major General Stone commanded the U.S. Army's 4th Infantry Division in Vietnam, leading his division to success during the Tet Offensive.

 Early life

 Stone grew up in Queens, New York and he attended the City College of New York.

 Military career

 He joined the Reserve Officers Training Corps (ROTC) and then competed for a Regular Army commission under the federal Thomason Act.
 This legislation enabled a thousand top ROTC graduates to compete for 50 commissions during a year of active duty.
 For 1937-38, 41 were selected, including Stone.

 He served in North Africa and Sicily in World War II.

 Vietnam War

 High self-regard

 Stone was known for high self-regard.
 "I suppose I'm probably the most confident commander in Vietnam, but I think in the Highlands we are beating the hell out of the enemy," he told a war correspondent in 1968.
 He also said later,"I was the best division commander in Vietnam."